Here’s how to fix frequent Xbox One S errors

 This is another common error message that occurs when users set up their Xbox One S console or when they’re installing a game.
 If error 0x87e00005 occurs when you try to install a game to an external hard drive, here’s what to do:

-- Go to My games and apps > press the menu button on the game> go to Manage game
+- Go to My games and apps > press the menu button on the game> go to the Manage game option

-- Select Move > select the hard drive you want to install the game on.
+- Select Move > and then select the hard drive you want to install the game on.

 Error 0x91d7000a occurs when the Xbox One S can’t play 4K Blu-Ray.
 More specifically, the Blu-Ray app will load for minutes on end, and then display an error message informing users that the HDMI input is not HDCP compliant.
 Here’s how to fix this: